“This dynamic performer has the ability to make the mundane extraordinary.”

 Siobhan O’Loughlin is a Brooklyn-based writer, performer, activist, and award-winning playwright who tours her solo work internationally.
 She is a Moth Story Slam Champion, a founding member of the Australian/American storytelling conglomerate Everything is Everywhere, a published playwright with Indie Theatre Now, a trained Joker with Theatre of the Oppressed NYC, a New York Innovative Theatre Award winner, and a grant recipient of the Network of Ensemble Theatres.
 O’Loughlin received her BA in Acting from Towson University in Baltimore, MD, studied Devised Theatre and Choreography abroad at Dartington College of Arts in Devon, England, and practiced puppetry under the tutelage of Peter Schumann at Bread & Puppet Theatre in Glover, VT.
 In addition to her solo work, O’Loughlin has spent the past seven years in NYC puppeteering, playing the ukulele, hosting monthly performance art potpourris, and educating youth in creative arts.

 Solo performance is Siobhan’s main vessel of creative work.
 She has three full-length solo shows, The Rope in Your Hands, Natural Novice, and Broken Bone Bathtub, all of which have toured nationally across the USA, and globally throughout the UK, Ireland, Japan and the Philippines.
 The Rope in Your Hands received five star reviews at the Edinburgh International Fringe Festival and in Washington, DC., as well as awarded Fringe Crush in St. Louis, MO.
 Natural Novice was awarded Best of the Fest at Charm City Fringe Festival in Baltimore, MD, and also the recipient of the 2014 Fringe Crush award at the St Lou Fringe.
 Both of these two shows have also been presented at universities, where Siobhan pairs the performance with a workshop in storytelling, civic engagement, and activism.
 Broken Bone Bathtub has performed sold out site specific venues all over the world, received an Outstanding Solo Performance Award from The New York Innovative Theatre Foundation, and is named in the Top Ten Shows not to miss by City Pages Minneapolis, Best Performances in 2016 by DC Metro Theatre Arts, and Immersive Theatre Shows to See by The New York Times.
 In 2017, she performed at both the Festival and Summit events for The Future of Storytelling.
 Siobhan has been hailed as a top ten indie theatre artist in Baltimore, St. Louis, and Seattle.
-In 2018, she has been an Artist in Residence at Guild Hall of East Hampton, and will be performing Broken Bone Bathtub across the West Coast, starting with Seattle and Tacoma in May, Olympia and Portland and June, and San Francisco/The Bay Area in July.
+In 2018, she served as an artistic fellow at The Guild Hall of East Hampton, and will be performing Broken Bone Bathtub across the West Coast, starting with Seattle and Tacoma in May, Olympia and Portland and June, San Francisco/The Bay Area in July, Grass Valley at the end of July, and Las Vegas in August.

 As an actor or puppeteer, Siobhan has appeared in various New York venues including the Bowery Poetry Club, Dixon Place, The Bushwick Starr, The Standard Toykraft, The Actors’ Studio, The Living Theatre, and HB studios.